aminabbasov/aminabbasov/README.md

 ### Hey!

-I'm **Amin Abbasov**, a Python developer with a strong passion for all backend things.
+I'm **Amin Abbasov**, a Python developer with a strong passion for all things backend.
 Based in Baku, Azerbaijan.

 Reach me out at aminabbasov@proton.me